Back to top

 Try low-impact exercise

-Experts recommend aiming for 30 minutes of exercise a day and choosing low-impact exercises.
+Experts recommend aiming for 30 minutes of moderate exercise a day and choosing low-impact exercises to help manage osteoarthritis pain.
 Some examples are walking, exercising in water, strength training, cycling, yoga and Pilates.

 Arthritis Australia says it’s important to get a mix of exercises that include flexibility, muscle strengthening and fitness.